anubhavpgit/anubhavpgit.github.io/content/posts/jude.md

 	</div>
 </div>

-The final versions, however, will look entirely different, with much better interface, and more user-friendly.
-I have designed and re-designed this over a thousand time now, and the final one looks like this:
+The final versions, however, will look entirely different, with a much better interface, and more user-friendly.
+I have designed and re-designed this over a thousand times now, and the final one looks like this:

 (*The screenshot of the latest build is not deployed, yet.
 Fixing some final nuances.*)